Avon Barksdale: Season 2

 Avon continues to run his organization from prison, through Stringer.
 D'Angelo and Wee-Bey are imprisoned alongside Avon, serving much longer terms.
 When Avon fails to dissuade prison guard Dwight Tilghman from harassing Wee-Bey, he conspires with Stringer to taint Tilghman's illicit supply of heroin into the prison.
-When the resulting deaths lead to an investigation, Avon comes forward as an "informant" and frames Tilghman for the crime.
+When the state police open an investigation into the resulting deaths, Avon comes forward as an "informant" and frames Tilghman for the crime.

 For his "testimony", Avon's first parole hearing is moved up a year.
 The depressed D'Angelo grows more distant from Avon and turns to drug use.
 Without Avon's knowledge, Stringer has D'Angelo killed and his death staged to look like a suicide.

 The Dominicans cut ties with Avon upon suspecting he gave them up in exchange for a lighter sentence.
 Avon recommends secondary suppliers to Stringer but is unable to secure anything much better.
 Stringer tells Avon that Proposition Joe has offered to supply high-quality heroin from the Greeks in exchange for doing business in Barksdale territory.
 Avon dismisses the idea, but Stringer eventually decides to go over Avon's head and approve the plan.

 Not knowing of Stringer's double-dealing, Avon contracts feared hitman Brother Mouzone to defend his turf.
 Stringer tricks Omar into believing that Mouzone tortured and killed Brandon.
 Omar shoots Mouzone, but lets him live after realizing things do not add up.
 Mouzone returns to New York to recover, while Avon reluctantly agrees to Proposition Joe's proposal.